Top Vitamins and Supplements for Men Over 30

 Do you think you only need protein if you lift weights?
 Not true!
 Protein helps preserve, repair and nurture tissues, and that’s a necessary process whether you’ve spent your day at a gym or in the office.10 Plus, protein is more satiating and keeps you feeling full and energized longer than carbs.10

-The tricky thing about protein is that your body doesn’t store it from day to day like it does with some other nutrients so it can use it later.10 So be sure to fuel up with enough protein every day.
-Consider starting your day with a protein-rich breakfast, whether that includes eating foods that are high in protein, or having a protein shake on the way out the door.
+The tricky thing about protein is that your body doesn’t store it from day to day like it does with some other nutrients to be used later.10 So, be sure to fuel up with enough protein every day.
+For the best in protein supplementation, check out our line of Full Potential whey and plant-based protein supplements!

 #7 MSM for Exercise Recovery & Joints

 Remember when you could play a pickup game on Saturday and do it all over again the next day without hesitation?
 If you feel like it’s taking more time for you to recover between workouts in your 30s than it used to, you’re definitely not alone.

 Strenuous exercise causes increased oxidative stress and muscle damage and it takes the body time to recover from that.11 Research shows that the antioxidant and other beneficial effects of methylsulfonylmethane (MSM), a popular ingredient in many joint health supplements, may help you recover faster from workouts.11